Azure-Samples/AzureSqlGettingStartedSamples/go/Windows_Setup.md

 sqlcmd -S your_server.database.windows.net -U your_user -P your_password -d your_database -Q "SELECT @@VERSION"
 ```

-> You have successfully installed SQL Server Command Line Utilities on your Windows machine, and used them to connect to Azure SQL!
+You have successfully installed SQLCMD on your machine and used it to connect to Azure SQL.

-# Return to the [**main page**](https://github.com/Azure-Samples/AzureSqlGettingStartedSamples/blob/master/go/Readme.md) to complete the tutorial.
+Return to the [**main page**](Readme) to complete the tutorial.